abhinandh-s/ipa/src/registration.md

 Sec.
 71
   : may determine fees and conditions

-## Application for registration - Sec.
-58
+## Sec.
+58 - Application for registration

 1. Name of the firm
 2. Place, or principal place of the business
-3. Name of any other place where the firm carries on business
+3. Name[^firm_name] of any other place where the firm carries on business
 4. Date when each partner joined
 5. Full name & permanent address of the partners
 6. duration

 Signed and verified by all the partner/agent.

+[^firm_name]: name must not contain any word expressing or implying the sanction or approval or patronage of Government, unless State Government gives consent by order in writing.

+**Sec.
+59**

 On receiving the statement, if satisfied with the provisions of sec 58, the Registrar
 1. Record an entry of the statement in the Register of Firms
 2. File the statement

-- name must not contain any word expressing or implying the sanction or approval or patronage of Government, unless State Government gives consent by order in writing.

 ### Alterations in Register of Firms